treygriffith/aks/README.md

 	* `domain` - The domain of the user (portion of the email address after the `@`)

 * `find`
 	The find method should take the `domain` as an optional first parameter.
-If supplied, it should call back with an array of keys corresponding to users of the `domain`.
-If `domain` is admitted, it should call back with an array of keys for all users on the keyserver.
-The `key` objects in the array should have the same properties defined as for the `findOne` method with the exception of `keytext`.
+If supplied, it should call back with an array of keys corresponding to users of the specified `domain`.
+If `domain` is omitted, it should call back with an array of keys for all users on the keyserver.
+Each `key` object in the array should have at least the following properties defined:
+	* `uid` - The email address which uniquely identifies this key
+	* `user` - Portion of the email address prior to the `@`
+	* `domain` - The domain of the user (portion of the email address after the `@`)

 * `add`
 	The `add` method should store a key object when supplied with an email address as the first parameter and the Public Key Block as the second parameter.
-While this method is not currently used by the Public API, it will likely be implemented in the near future.
+This method is currently not implemented in the Public API, but is necessary for adding additional users to the key server.

 A [generic driver](drivers/generic.js) is included with this distribution as a starting point for future database drivers.